nbc/RocketRubyBot/README.md

 ### setup

 `setup` is just syntactic sugar around `on_event :authenticated`.
-You can use it to handle subscription or say hello
+You can use it to initialize your bot (subscribing to stream)

 ### command